samaro119/RPi_Mass_Image_Writer_dcfldd/README.md

 Use the Raspberry Pi Imager ([Link](https://www.raspberrypi.com/software/)) to install Raspberry Pi OS (64-bit) onto an SD card that is large enough to store multiple large img files (32Gb or larger is recommended).

-Create a user on the Pi with the following credentials:
+Use the following OS customisation settings:

+GENERAL
-  User = MassImageWriter
+- Username: MassImageWriter
-  Password = MassImageWriter123
+- Password: MassImageWriter123
+- Time zone: Australia/Sydney
+- Keyboard layout: us

+SERVICES
+- Enable SSH
+- Use password authentication

 Once the Pi is booted with this SD card either open a terminal window on the Pi or SSD into it.
 Run the following commands on the Pi to install the required files: